Mold problems in a dishwasher

 What causes mold in a dishwasher?

-Your dishwasher has to deal with a whole load of leftover food, sauces, grease, and grime on a daily basis, so it’s no wonder mold grows freely there if things aren’t kept in check.
-Over time food particles get trapped in the crevices and hidden areas of your appliance, often going unnoticed until it causes problems.
+Your appliance has to deal with a whole load of leftover food, sauces, grease, and grime on a daily basis, so it’s no wonder mould grows freely there if things aren’t kept in check.
+Over time, food particles get trapped in the crevices and hidden areas of your appliance, often going unnoticed until it causes problems.

 In order for mold to grow it requires an environment with certain conditions it can survive in:

 - Temperature – most molds cannot grow in temperatures below 40 degrees Fahrenheit and grow best between 77 and 86 degrees, especially if humid

 - Water – if the conditions are damp, humid, and wet then mold will thrive.